-Have you looked back on your life and realized that there were times that you felt closer to God, the anointing was stronger, God seemed to be moving more in your life and you were noticeably more focused on Him?
+Have you looked back on your life and realized that there were times that you felt closer to God than others?
+The anointing was stronger, God seemed to be moving more in your life and you were noticeably more focused on Him?
 I have experienced this myself and questioned God about it.
 His answer was simple, yet profound.
 He said: “At those times you were more aware of Me, more conscious of Me.”

-I began to see the importance of maintaining a high level of “God Awareness.”
+I began to see the importance of maintaining a “God Awareness.”
 Furthermore, I realized that the responsibility of maintaining that awareness fell to me.
 With that realization I began to think about what produces and awareness of God and what pulls me out of that awareness.

 2 Corinthians 3:18 But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as by the Spirit of the Lord.